Do I Need Builders Risk Coverage?

 A location-specific commercial builder’s risk insurance policy typically costs 1-4% of the total construction cost.
 For example, coverage for a $1,000,000 dollar project could cost around $10,000 to $40,000.

 Generally, a ground up construction is two to three times cheaper than a renovation, because in the first few months of construction, there is only a portion of the structure, so if something happened to it, it would not be a significant loss.

 A blanket commercial builder’s risk policy cost will vary, depending upon the scope and values of the total projects open at any one time.
 The insurance company will require a monthly audit, also known as a reporting form, where the contractor will update project values, and any additional premium will be calculated.

-Of course, the cost for either type of policy will vary depending on project specifications and any extensions included.
+Of course, the cost for either type of policy will vary depending on any extensions included.